OsamaAshraf01/My-CP-Notes/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you have suggestions for improvements or additional topics, feel free to open an issue or submit a pull request.
+If you have suggestions for improvements additional topics, or corrections, feel free to open an issue or submit a pull request.

 ## 📝 License